unChaz/sci-fi-5e/srd/classes/guardian.md

 ##### Tekcasting Focus

-You can use a holy symbol as a Tekcasting focus for your paladin tek skills.
+You can use a holy symbol as a Tekcasting focus for your guardian tek skills.

 #### Divine Smite